Latest news Flexible contribution rates for recruits and constabulary members

 How to change your employee contributions

-From Monday 28 April, you can change your standard employee contribution rate online.
+You can change your standard employee contribution rate online.
 Visit the MyPolice Employee Self Service portal and look for the ‘Superannuation’ tab under ‘My Services’.
 Any change you make will be effective from the next pay run.
-You will be able to reduce your contributions for a short period if you need to and then change them back again.
-You will also continue to have the option of making additional voluntary employee contributions between 1% and 10% of salary (in 0.5% increments).
+You can reduce your contributions for a short period if you need to and then change them back again.
+You also have the option of making voluntary employee contributions.
+These must be between 1% and 10% of salary in increments of 0.5%.
 Again, you can do this online via the MyPolice Employee Self Service portal.
 These flexible member contribution rates mean you can effectively choose any rate between 0% and 17.5% of salary.
-Whichever rate or combination of rates you choose, Police will continue to contribute 15.2% of salary on your behalf (less tax).
+Whichever rate or combination of rates you choose, Police will contribute 15.2% of salary on your behalf (less tax).

 Free PSS financial advice